Table of Contents

 EMR pricing is not static.
 Kipu, Sunwave, and Ritten price differently based on census, service mix, licensing model, implementation scope, and how desperate you sound on the discovery call.
 Operators negotiating alone usually have no benchmark for what is reasonable, what is negotiable, and what is a downstream trap.

 A partner walks in with comparable deals from residential, PHP (which is outpatient, ASAM Level 2.5), IOP, and outpatient programs across multiple states.
-They know which implementation fees are inflated, which contract language creates exit risk in year three, and where vendors quietly bake in price escalators.
+A good advisor knows which implementation fees are inflated, which contract language creates exit risk in year three, and where vendors quietly bake in price escalators.

 The RFP is the other place operators bleed time.
 A real behavioral health EMR RFP is not a feature checklist.
 It is a discovery exercise that has to map clinical workflows, billing requirements, accreditation obligations under CARF or Joint Commission, and reporting needs against the platform.
 A partner runs vendor outreach, requirements documentation, demo scripting, scoring, and stakeholder alignment so the clinical director is not pulled out of group three afternoons a week.

 The output is not just a better price.
-The fit is cleaner, which is what determines whether the system actually works on day 90.
+Operators get a cleaner fit, which is what determines whether the system actually works on day 90.

 Kipu, Sunwave, and Ritten Each Demand Different Operational Strategies

 These platforms are not interchangeable.
-Each has strengths that align differently depending on program structure, census model, payer mix, and reporting needs.
+Each aligns differently depending on program structure, census model, payer mix, and reporting needs.

 - Kipu tends to be the choice for residential and continuum-of-care operators that need strong clinical documentation, UR workflows, and billing integration.
 Flexibility is the advantage.
 It is also the liability if form build and workflow design are not executed with intent.

 - Sunwave gets selected by operators prioritizing revenue cycle, CRM integration, and admissions throughput.
-Without disciplined implementation, clinical documentation drifts out of alignment with billing and compliance, and you end up with denials that look like coding problems but are actually workflow problems.
+Without disciplined implementation, clinical documentation drifts out of alignment with billing and compliance, and denials show up that look like coding problems but are actually workflow problems.

 - Ritten appeals to outpatient and emerging operators who want simplicity and scalability.
 Success depends almost entirely on how workflows get standardized and how staff are trained from day one.